At a Glance:

 The Details:

-On May 29, 2025, we filed a lawsuit, in coordination with If/When/How: Lawyering for Reproductive Justice, and Irigonegaray & Revenaugh, in Kansas state court, arguing that the Pregnancy Exclusion in the state’s advance directive law was unconstitutional.
+On May 29, 2025, we filed a lawsuit, in coordination with If/When/How: Lawyering for Reproductive Justice, and Irigonegaray & Revenaugh, in the Kansas state court, arguing that the Pregnancy Exclusion in the state’s advance directive law was unconstitutional.
 Pregnancy Exclusions force doctors to disregard their patients’ advance directives and potentially provide care against their clearly-expressed decisions if they are pregnant.

-Kansas’s Natural Death Act recognizes that, “adult persons have the fundamental right to control the decisions relating to the rendering of their own medical care, including the decision to have life-sustaining procedures withheld or withdrawn in instances of a terminal condition.”
+Kansas’s Natural Death Act recognizes that “adult persons have the fundamental right to control the decisions relating to the rendering of their own medical care, including the decision to have life-sustaining procedures withheld or withdrawn in instances of a terminal condition.”
 Kansas law denies this fundamental right to pregnant people, automatically invalidating their living wills through the Pregnancy Exclusion.

-Plaintiffs Emma Vernon, Abigail Ottaway, and Laura Stratton are three individuals capable of becoming pregnant who have executed advance directives that they want to be honored no matter what.
+Patient Plaintiffs Emma Vernon, Abigail Ottaway, and Laura Stratton are three individuals capable of becoming pregnant who have executed advance directives that they want to be honored no matter what.
 They all either have children, want children, or were pregnant at the time the lawsuit was filed.

-Plaintiffs Dr. Bennett and Dr. Holman are both Kansas-licensed OB-GYNs who regularly provide treatment for pregnant and pregnancy-capable patients, and have provided end-of-life care to pregnant and birthing patients.
-The law compels them to disregard their patients’ end-of-life decisions, but does not actually specify what treatment they should provide to incapacitated and terminally-ill patients with suspended declarations.
+Physician Plaintiffs Dr. Bennett and Dr. Holman are both Kansas-licensed OB-GYNs who regularly provide treatment for pregnant and pregnancy-capable patients, and have provided end-of-life care to pregnant and birthing patients.
+The law compels them to disregard their patients’ end-of-life decisions, but does not specify what treatment they should provide to incapacitated and terminally-ill patients with suspended declarations.
 As a result, the law fails to provide them fair notice of what is required of them, subjecting them to arbitrary enforcement and legal and professional consequences.
 They bring this case on their own behalf, and on behalf of their patients.

 The Pregnancy Exclusion singles out pregnant people and those capable of becoming pregnant, denying them fundamental constitutional rights afforded to everyone else.
 The law also places health care providers in an untenable position—forcing them to act without informed consent and leaving them vulnerable to punishment for respecting a patient’s clearly-expressed decisions.